LokeshBarkale30/LinuxWorld-Machine-Learning-Project/README.md

 - Control Volume: Adjust the volume of your laptop.
 - Connect to Mobile for SMS: Send SMS using an Android mobile device.
 - Send Bulk Emails: Send emails to multiple recipients.
+- Chatbot using python
+- Facial expresion detector using python
+- Insta image post using python
 # Machine Learning Tasks

 - Data Processing: Automatically process datasets for analysis.